 Cloud DLP scan results.
 Suppose you have a BigQuery

 table shared with an external partner.
-You want to ensure that (1) this table
+You want to ensure both that this table

-does not contain any sensitive identifiers like Social Security numbers
+does not contain any sensitive identifiers like US Social Security numbers

-and that, (2) if you find any, access is revoked from this partner.
-Here is a
+and that, if you find any, access is revoked from the partner.
+Here is a rough